6 great moments from Ant-Man and the Wasp

 6. Cassie and Scott escape the mysterious cave

-This scene is vintage 80s movie heartwarming cheese in the best possible way.
-Scott Lang (Paul Rudd) and his daughter Cassie find their way through a cardboard maze of Scott's making with a little support from Luis (Micheal Pena).
+This scene is heartwarming 80s movie cheese in the best possible way.
+Scott Lang (Paul Rudd) and his daughter Cassie find their way through a cardboard maze of Scott's making with a little support from Luis (Micheal Peña).

 I think my favorite aspect is the sheer ridiculousness of the structure he's built, especially the awesome ending slide.
-Like Ricky Schroder's toys in Silver Spoons or the secret passages in Webster's house it's one of those things I always wished I'd had access to as a kid, but later realized that no one could have those things and then later than that realized that with enough money anyone could have those things and a few probably do.
+Like Ricky Schroder's toys in Silver Spoons or the secret passages in Webster's house, it's one of those things I always wished I'd had access to as a kid, but later realized the work involved would be a lot of time and money.

-So now I can't wait to see the first awesome Youtube recreations of it from talented moms and dads.
+So now I can't wait to see the first awesome YouTube recreations of this cave from talented moms and dads.
 And now that I think about it, Disney should definitely include a souped-up version of this as a ride at its Marvel-themed amusement park!

 5. Yoink!
 Yoink!!
 Yoink!!!
 Or Ant-Man can't fly and this is why that's a problem (for him)